Before deciding to buy the best surfboards for intermediate surfers, you should be asking yourself: Am I an intermediate surfer?

 |Easy to maneuver||Flimsy leash

 Are you familiar with the BIC ballpoint pen?
-BIC brand is now entering the sports marketing; thus they’re producing surfing products quite some time.
-The fact is, year after year, BIC is one of the manufacturers of surfboard that creates the best-shaped boards around the globe.
-BIC Sport DURA-TEC Surfboard is suitable for both the learners and the intermediate surfers because of its shape design.
-Additionally, it is the top-choice under the BIC Sports brand.
+BIC brand is now entering sports marketing; thus they’re producing surfing products for quite some time.
+The fact is, year after year, BIC is one of the manufacturers of surfboards that creates the best-shaped boards around the globe.
+BIC Sport DURA-TEC Surfboard is suitable for both learners and intermediate surfers because of its shape design.
+Additionally, it is the top choice under the BIC Sports brand.

 For added control and comfort, there’s now an integrated 3D traction pad.
-Other accessories included are thruster tri-fin set up and inside foil technology.
+Other accessories included are a thruster tri-fin setup and inside foil technology.

 |Available in a variety of sizes||Lacking features